dotnet-websharper/pouchdb/README.md

 PouchDB is a client-side JavaScript library for dealing with CouchDB.
 That means anyone can create a local instance which – depending on the adapter – will store the data in IndexedDB or Web SQL.
 It can then be seamlessly synchronized with remote CouchDB databases.

-# PouchDB in WebSharper
+# PouchDB with WebSharper

 ## Static typing

 This extension provides statically typed bindings for the PouchDB library.
 An example of this the constructor ``PouchDB<T>()``.
 The semantics of this notation do not fully conform to that of its JavaScript counterpart.
 CouchDB – and therefore PouchDB – is a schemaless database meaning that you can store very different objects in it.
-In JS this is perfectly natural because of the dynamic typesystem.
-If you would like to treat your database the same you can use ``PouchDB<obj>()`` to get the job done but if you'd like additionaly type safety you should use the type-paramterized constructor.
+In JS this is perfectly natural because of the dynamic typesystem but in F# this would get really annyoing.
+If you would like to treat your database the same you can use ``PouchDB<obj>()`` to get the job done but if you'd like additional type safety you should use the type-paramterized constructor.
 If you need to deal with different types consider using F#'s union types.
+The database stores its content as simple JSON objects so your use case can differ from this single type approach and obviously you cannot use union types to couple very disperate types of objects.
+Unfortunately in this case the type system cannot aid you; the only thing you can do is to store ``objs`` in the DB.

 ```fsharp
 	type Fruit =